-Sometimes a video under copyright protection and owned by the University of Iowa Libraries can be shown in a group setting, while other times it cannot.
+Sometimes a video or audio recording under copyright protection and owned by the University of Iowa Libraries can be shown in a group setting, while other times it cannot.
 Additionally, some videos owned by the Libraries were obtained with public performance rights which may allow them to be shown under certain circumstances.
 See the following guidelines: